Static-X: Hiatus, breakup and Wayne Static's death (2010–2017)

-After finishing their final tour dates in Australia at the end of 2009, the band began to cave to Static's friction with the rest of the band: Fukuda wanted to focus more on his new family, and Oshiro's newfound sobriety was clashing with Static's substance abuse; Campos would later call this stage of the band a "toxic environment".
+After finishing their final tour dates in Australia at the end of 2009, the band began to cave to Static's friction with the rest of the band: Fukuda wanted to focus more on his new family, and Oshiro's newfound sobriety was clashing with Static's substance abuse; Campos later called this stage of the band a "toxic environment".
 Static announced that he would be focusing on his side project, then tentatively titled Pighammer.
 He later revealed that Campos had left the band, and eventually joined the metal band Soulfly. but clarified that the band had not broken up, but rather, members were just doing different projects at the time - Campos maintains he never left the band.
 Static began his solo touring in 2011, most notably playing at Graspop Metal Meeting 2011.
 He released his debut solo album Pighammer on October 4, 2011.

-In 2012, Wayne Static decided to reform Static-X, but none of the original members would join him.
-Instead his solo band would tour under the name Static-X. In June 2013, Static announced Static-X's official break-up.
-Static blamed it on a disagreement with Campos over the rights of the band; citing that Campos was paid by Wayne for the use of the name while touring, but during that tour, Wayne took ill; in a 2019 post, former tour manager Eric Dinkelmann claimed, however, that the illness was just an official cover and the real reason for the tour cancellation was "a drug bust", which Campos would later also allude to.
+In 2012, Wayne Static decided to reform Static-X, but none of the original members joined him.
+Instead his solo band toured under the name Static-X. In June 2013, Static announced Static-X's official break-up.
+Static blamed it on a disagreement with Campos over the rights of the band; citing that Campos was paid by Wayne for the use of the name while touring, but during that tour, Wayne took ill; in a 2019 post, former tour manager Eric Dinkelmann claimed, however, that the illness was just an official cover and the real reason for the tour cancellation was "a drug bust", which Campos later also alluded to.
 Static ended the band soon afterwards.
 Despite breaking up the band, Static still performed the band's music under his own name and solo band in 2014, most notably playing the Wisconsin Death Trip album in its entirety to celebrate the album's fifteenth anniversary.
 In a 2022 interview, Edsel Dope, who was on the same tour bill as Static at the time, recalled that the tour experience revealed to him the depths of Static's drug addiction, and that while he made an effort to convince Static to reform the full band, he was "not sure without rehab it will be possible".

 On November 1, 2014, Wayne Static died at the age of 48.
 Static's wife, Tera Wray, released a statement stating that despite Static's prior history of drug use, he had stopped his drug use in 2009, and that his death was not drug or overdose related.
 Despite her claims, the coroner's report, released in March 2015, indicated that his death was the result of a combination of excessive prescription drugs and alcohol in his system, though the manner of death was deemed "natural."
 Wray herself died of suicide in 2016.